bratislava/kupaliska-starz-be/README.md

 ##### Recaptcha

-We're using turnstile, TODO add docs here.

-To make recaptcha work properly, you need to set `RECAPTCHA_CLIENT_SECRET` variable from [reCAPTCHA Enterprise](https://console.cloud.google.com/security/recaptcha).
-From there use the `kupaliska.bratislava.sk` key.
-To get the credentials to login, please contact Martin Pinter or Patrik Kadlcik
+We're using turnstile.
+In case that it is needed `TURNSTILE_SECRET_KEY` can be found in [Cloudflare] (https://www.cloudflare.com) page under section `Turnstile`.
+From there use the `kupaliska.bratislava.sk` site.

 ##### Mailgun